Close

 What are the early warning signs of a dog being allergic to cats?

-Common signs include excessive scratching around the face and paws, respiratory symptoms like sneezing or wheezing, and eye irritation.
-These symptoms often manifest when pets share living spaces.
+Early signs include excessive scratching, respiratory symptoms like sneezing or wheezing, and eye irritation.

 Can allergies develop suddenly in dogs?